What is Free Air?

 Free Air vs. Compressed Air

-Free air, on the other hand, is the air we breathe at the surface, at atmospheric pressure.
-The difference between free air and compressed air is critical in understanding various aspects of scuba diving, including buoyancy, gas consumption, and decompression sickness.
+In contrast, free air is the air we breathe at the surface, at atmospheric pressure.
+The difference between free air and compressed air is critical for understanding various aspects of scuba diving.
+For instance, the volume of air a diver breathes from their tank decreases with depth due to the increased pressure.
+This relationship between free air and compressed air is essential for managing buoyancy, gas consumption, and avoiding decompression sickness.

 Buoyancy

 A scuba diver’s buoyancy is affected by the volume and weight of the air in their lungs, as well as the air in their buoyancy control device (BCD).
-As a diver descends and the surrounding water pressure increases, the volume of the air in their lungs and BCD decreases, following Boyle’s law.
-This causes a decrease in buoyancy, and the diver must add air from their compressed air supply to maintain neutral buoyancy.
+As a diver descends, the surrounding water pressure increases, causing the volume of the air in their lungs and BCD to decrease, following Boyle’s law.
+This decrease in volume results in a reduction in buoyancy, requiring the diver to add air from their compressed air supply to maintain neutral buoyancy.

 Gas Consumption

-A diver’s rate of gas consumption is influenced by factors such as depth, exertion, and individual breathing patterns.
+A diver’s rate of gas consumption is influenced by several factors, including depth, exertion, and individual breathing patterns.
 The deeper a diver goes, the higher the ambient pressure, which affects how the body uses air.
-The relationship between free air and compressed air becomes important in understanding this aspect of diving.
+Understanding the relationship between free air and compressed air is vital for managing gas consumption during a dive.

 At depth, the increased ambient pressure causes the volume of compressed air to decrease as it is inhaled from the scuba tank.
 However, the air in the diver’s lungs remains at the same pressure as the surrounding water.
-This means that, at greater depths, divers consume more air per breath, as the inhaled air is more compressed than at the surface.
+This means that, at greater depths, divers consume more air per breath because the inhaled air is more compressed than at the surface.
+For example, at a depth of 20 meters (65.6 feet), a diver breathes in air at three times the atmospheric pressure, consuming air three times faster than at the surface.

 Decompression Sickness